ogupte/apm-ui-seed/README.md

     -h

 Commands:
-   clean      Removes the apm_extract_destination from the apm ingest pipeline and then deletes it help       Shows this help message
+   install    Creates apm_extract_destination ingest pipline and applies it to the apm ingest pipeline uninstall  Removes the apm_extract_destination from the apm ingest pipeline and then deletes it help       Shows this help message

 Example:
    apm-ui-service-map-ingest
     --host='localhost:9200'
-    clean
+    --auth='user:password'
+    install
 ```